VEGA Technical Reference

 8. Coordinates, colors, and bounds

-- Points are packed as
+- A point is packed as

-(Y << 16) | X, both unsigned 16-bit, in pixels. - Colors are right-justified in the destination pixel format.
-An 8-bit fill uses
+(Y << 16) | X. Both values are unsigned 16-bit values, in pixels. - A color is right-justified in the destination pixel format.
+An 8-bit fill

-the low 8 bits of
+uses the low 8 bits of

 9. Timing and fidelity